Remote work: How to be Productive and Balanced?

 Tune in to the positive

 In this difficult time, it is important to remain calm and positive.
 Try to look for the good in the fact that you are now working from home.
-For example, you no longer have to travel in crowded public transportation or stand in traffic jams, you have the opportunity to sleep longer, not to rush anywhere and eat properly with your family.
+For example, you no longer have to travel in crowded public transportation or stand in traffic jams, you have the opportunity to sleep longer, not rush anywhere, and eat properly with your family.

 But at the same time, it is not necessary to relax too much, because quarantine is not eternal and you will soon learn again the charms of office life.